jmert/almpure/README.md

 $ source support/odyssey_env.sh
 ```

-Then configure and compile the library.
-An internet connection is required to
+Then configure and compile the library:
-download the (P)S2HAT code for compilation.

 ```bash
 $ autoconf